chastitywhiterose/Chad/Chad-Story.md

 Chad: I will tell you what, how about I coach you in chess and also teach you Shogi?
 I have a collection of board games at home.

 Stacy: Sounds fun, but when are you going to have time for that?
-Aren\'t you the number one sports star in the town?
+Aren't you the number one sports star in the town?

 Chad: Yeah, but the big games are only once a month.
 I practice every day with my dog, and once a week, I get together with my friends and play Soccer and sometimes basketball.
 I have time to do things like volunteer here and help my parents with chores sometimes.

-Stacy: You\'re not like the other guys in this town, Chad.
+Stacy: You're not like the other guys in this town, Chad.

 Chad: How so?
 Is that good or bad?